 10.8.1.
 Any legal disputes will be determined under the law of the country of residency of the President.

 10.9.1.
 Matters not covered by these Statutes will be determined by the Board and must be ratified by the immediately following Congress.

 10.9.2.
 In the event of any discrepancies of interpretation of these Statutes the Board will decide and act according to 10.9.1.

 10.10.
 Approval of Statutes

 10.10.1.
-These Statutes were approved at the Congress held on 23 November 2021 in Athens.
+These Statutes were approved at the Congress held on 23 September 2023 in Tarvisio, Italy.
 The changes take effect immediately after this Congress.
 All previous Statutes are invalidated the same day.

 Membership was granted to the Israel Philatelic Federation after a special agreement with FIP.